EhsanAsaDev/coding-dojo/README.md

 When you provide web service it's important have simple ui to test it in development or even in production so I active Swagger.

-And finally for have simple and reliable decoying I dockerized the project.
+And finally for have simple and reliable deploying I dockerized the project.

 ### How to run and use

-first of all you should build and package jar file with maven. then, I provided docker file so you can create image with this file. and finally you can change environment variables on docker compose file and launch it with docker command. via home page ( index page) you can access with swagger to test apis.
+first you should build and package jar file with maven. then, I provided docker file, so you can create an image with this file. and finally you can change environment variables on the docker compose file and launch it with docker command. via home page ( port:9091) you can access with swagger to test apis.